 If your babysitter really cares, then your child should warm up to them fairly quickly.
 Although some children take longer before they really develop a sense of trust with their sitter.

 It's okay if your child isn't entirely on board with a brand new babysitter the first time that they come over.
-But after your sitter has babysat for you a few times, you should start to notice your child warming up to the babysitter.
+After your sitter has babysat for you a few times, you should start to notice your child warming up to the babysitter.

-Your kid doesn't have to be super excited whenever your babysitter comes over.
-But their behavior around their babysitter should indicate they see them more like a friend or family member, as opposed to a complete stranger.
+Your child doesn't have to be super excited whenever your babysitter comes over, but their behavior around their babysitter should indicate they see them more like a friend or family member, as opposed to a complete stranger.
 If there's a lot of hesitation there, maybe your child and that particular babysitter just aren't a great match.
 It can also be a warning sign that something isn't quite right, so it might be time to move on to a new babysitter in that case.

 Once your child has a regular babysitter, they should be pretty excited about them coming back.
 When children spend time with a babysitter, they usually get plenty of activity and attention, and maybe some treats they don't normally get.
 So your child should really seem like they enjoy the time they spend with their babysitter.